ArunPanesar42/pythonControlFlow/README.md

 ```

 ### What are WHILE Loops ?
-- The while loop in Python is used to iterate over a block of code as long as the test expression (condition) is true.
+- What: The while loop in Python is used to iterate over a block of code as long as the test expression (condition) is true.
-- We generally use this loop when we don't know the number of times to iterate beforehand.
+- Where: We generally use this loop when we don't know the number of times to iterate beforehand.
+- Use: We use it when we need something to be done until its true